Procuring the exact loan to pay for medical school can be difficult to maneuver.

 This will lower your monthly income-driven repayment leaving more loans left over at the end of your term to be forgiven.

-Since the cost of your medical student loans is contingent on your AGI, the more you can lower your AGI to lower income-driven payments, the better it will be for your financial health.
+Since the cost of your medical student loans is contingent on your AGI, the more you can lower your AGI to lower income-driven payments, the better.

 The use of tax deductions to successfully lower your AGI can be done in several ways.
 See a few of our favorite tax planning strategies for even more tax planning advice: